Diamonds Are Forever and the deal that brought Sean Connery back to James Bond

 Although some retrospective reviews make much fuss over Connery’s appearance in this one, compared to his fitter and more vigorous performances earlier on, it’s more that he’s no longer the right lead for a series in a state of flux.

 Aside from the elevator fight, the best match of Connery and the material comes in his initial showdown with two Blofelds.
 It takes more screen-time than Goldfinger to get a good cut-and-thrust going with its villain, but when the moment comes, it’s a goody.
 I’d go as far as to say that this underrated exchange, with Bond bantering with Blofeld and his double while musing over which one to kill and feinting how he’s going to do it, is one of Connery’s best scenes as 007, even though it’s not very like his version of the character at all.
-In its own daft way, it demonstrates what the dynamic between these two should always be – Bond is clever, but Blofeld is cleverer.
+In its own silly way, it demonstrates what the dynamic between these two should always be – Bond is clever, but Blofeld is cleverer.

 Meanwhile, Gray chews the scenery up nicely, playing a Blofeld who has the boiler-suited private army but not the SPECTRE infrastructure.
 Still, he’s neither as effective as Telly Savalas nor as iconic as Donald Pleasence, and after all the faff, his fate is unclear by the end of this.
-We’ll take him over Christoph Waltz most days, because at least this is intentionally a bit daft.
+We’ll take him over Christoph Waltz most days, because at least this is intentionally a bit ludicrous.

 Besides, Connery is visibly more engaged in this one than in You Only Live Twice, probably due to the reduced stress of the working conditions and the greatly increased compensation.
 The star used his fee to establish SIET, (Scottish International Education Trust) a trust dedicated to up-and-coming Scottish acting talent, and his production company Tantallon Films, through which he ultimately made only one of the two films he had set up with UA.